 - Check whether you have completed your task correctly.

-- Have you had any problems while listening?
-Do you have any problems now to complete your task?
+- Did you have any problems while listening?
+Are you having trouble completing your task?
 Identify your problems and ask someone for help.

 - Listen again to difficult passages.